9aia/thal/pm/BACKLOG.md

 ### Low priority

+- Fix right sidebar overlay being open when pressing space on the left sidebar opener button after interacting with the chat header dropdown
 - Fix locale change animation glitch
 - Fix chat bubble animation glitch
 - Fix animation glitch on opening the CharacterBuilder from the chat route using the "Edit character" options for the first time